 School contact: 07783351275 or 07783351323

 At Hunsbury Park Primary School, we are working with National Online Safety (www.nationalonlinesafety.com) to help make the internet a safer place for all pupils by providing training and support for all members of the school community.
+We have a number of acceptable use policies which can be found on the policies page.

 It is National Online Safety’s mission to make the internet a safer place for children.
 They achieve this through equipping all school staff, parents and children with the knowledge they need to understand online dangers and how best to react should an incident arise through a variety of online courses and webinars.